mrbinky3000/responsive_carousel/README.md

 ####onRedraw  (function)
 A callback function that is implemented whenever the page is done resizing.
 Can be called manually to.
-See examples. ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html))
+See examples. ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) You will want to call this manually if your carousel is hidden in a tab or other element set to "display:none".
+Call redraw once the parent element is made visible.

 ####ondragstart (function)
 A callback function that is fired when dragging starts.